Six Tips to Create an Executive Communications Plan

 The pressure is on leaders to connect with their employees.

-Leadership Next Steps
+Executive Communications Next Steps

-And the impact of current events on the lives of employees and businesses makes leadership communication more important than ever.
+And the impact of current events on the lives of employees and businesses makes executive communications more important than ever.
 Leaders need to communicate an authentic and inspiring message on a consistent cadence.
 And that message must also demonstrate empathy with the current employee experience.
-But don’t assume that the way it’s always been done is the way you should continue to deliver leadership communication.
+But don’t assume that the way it’s always been done is the way you should continue to deliver leadership messages.
 Use the steps above to define the needs and wants of your employees and ensure you have the right communication channels to reach them.
 Only then can you build a strategy that will help your leaders communicate for impact and your employees feel valued by and connected to their leaders.